ai4devop/Workshop-Copilot-Advanced/README.md

 Expected result = Error: division by zero
 ```

-If the results are incorrect, call an admin.
+If the results are incorrect, specify it to the AI.
 <br><br>

 ### Maintainability